vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/6.describe/readme.md

 Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc)

-Q: What does it mean if a namespace is going to communicate with another namespace?
+**Q:** What does it mean if a namespace is going to communicate with another namespace?
 When does it happen?
 Examples???

 What is a Kubernetes **cluster**  ?

 A Kubernetes **cluster** is a set of nodes that run containerized applications.
 A cluster is a bunch of machines.
-With minikube, it is single node and so only one machine, in the example it is the CentOS VM machine created in a cloud environment.
+With minikube, it is single node and so only one machine, for example it is the CentOS VM machine created in a cloud environment.

 https://www.vmware.com/topics/glossary/content/kubernetes-cluster.html#:~:text=What%20is%20a%20Kubernetes%20cluster,and%20flexible%20than%20virtual%20machines.